laureano-arcanio/laureano-arcanio/README.md

 *Previously at **Intel Corporation** (2011 - 2014)*

-Laureano has been a professional developer for 15+ years.
-Most recently, he's been focusing on full-stack web solutions with a strong focus on design and UX.
-He has architected complex software systems with cross-team collaboration capabilities to interact fluently between product, development, and UX.
-Laureano values results-focused teams and loves to deliver outstanding solutions to ambitious problems.
+Laureano is a multidisciplinary developer with over 15 years of professional experience, specializing in Python-based backend development and full-stack web solutions.
+He has architected scalable, high-performance systems that bridge product, design, and engineering teams—ensuring seamless collaboration across disciplines.

+With a strong foundation in system design, API architecture, and cloud infrastructure, Laureano brings a problem-solving mindset to every challenge.
+He’s passionate about continuous learning and constantly evolves his workflow by leveraging AI tools to accelerate development, improve code quality, and unlock deeper insights.
+Driven by results and user impact, Laureano thrives in delivering elegant, efficient solutions to complex, ambitious problems.

 ### Skills